 According to the Bible’s marriage and money management, wise people do not spend their resources all at once.
 They save them for rainy days.
 Not all days are alike in a person’s life; some are good; some are not.

 If you spend your entire income today, you will not have anything at your disposal when something unfortunate happens.

 The bible scriptures on finances say the future is uncertain.
 You must prepare for unforeseen obstacles by saving your resources.

 2. Being greedy, using unfair means to earn money can land you in trouble

-Money is important for a good life and there is nothing wrong with working hard for earning money.
+Marriage and money management advice are that money is important for a good life and there is nothing wrong with working hard to earn money.
 But being greedy and resorting to unfair measures to accumulate money is wrong.
-Money earned by cheating, stealing or fooling people serves no good.
-This money brings no satisfaction, instead causes troubles.

 3. Don’t wear yourself out while earning money

 Do not wear yourself out to get rich; do not trust your own cleverness.
 Cast but a glance at riches, and they are gone, for they will surely sprout wings and fly off to the sky like an eagle.